Skip to main content

 Migraine

-You may get other symptoms just before a migraine, such as:
+You may also get symptoms at the start of a migraine attack, such as:

 • feeling very tired and yawning a lot